lab-cosmo/pet-mad/README.md

 mtt export https://huggingface.co/lab-cosmo/pet-mad/resolve/main/models/pet-mad-latest.ckpt
 ```

-This command will download the model and convert it to TorchScript format, also collecting the
-libraries required to run the model in the `extensions` folder.
-Then you need to create the
+This command will download the model and convert it to TorchScript format.
+Then you need to create the `options.yaml` file and specify
-`options.yaml` file and specify the dataset you want to evaluate the model on
+the dataset you want to evaluate the model on (where the dataset is
-(where the dataset is stored in `extxyz` format):
+stored in `extxyz` format):

 ```yaml
 systems: your-test-dataset.xyz